This glossary contains general terms used in the payments industry and should help you demystify the world of payments.

 When the Cash Register has performed product selection and totaled the amount, the order is typically stored in the merchant back-end.
 The outcome of the payment process will be stored with the order.

 Refunds for existing orders are communicated from the Cash Register to the merchant back-end where an API call to the Adyen payments platform is made to perform the refund.
 The merchant back-end receives notifications from the Adyen payments platform.

 No CVM (Cardholder Verification Method)

 A transaction where there is no owner verification check for a credit card.
 No CVM payments have a low transaction threshold.

 Notifications (sometimes referred to as Instant Payment Notifications or IPN) are an essential part of the integration process with Adyen.
-They can be used by merchants to ensure that they have processed all payment stages, and stored payment results in their database.
+They are used by merchants to ensure that they have processed all payment stages, and stored payment results in their database.

 For more information, refer to Notifications.